HaukeBartsch/redcapfs/readme.md

 DataDictionary.json	EventMapping.json
 ```

-The EventMapping.json file contains the names of forms used in the study.
+The EventMapping.json file contains the names of instruments that exist in the project.
 Create a new file in our directory with the name of the screener instrument:

 ```
 > touch screener.csv
 ```

-It depends on the speed of your connection to the EDC but after a couple of seconds the new file will fill with the data for that instrument.
-There will also be a second file that contains the data dictionary for the screener.
+Based on the speed of your network connection after a couple of seconds the new file you created will be filled by the application with the data for that instrument.
+The application will also create a second file with the data dictionary entries for this instrument.

 ```
 > ls -l